 Part Two: From Gaspé to Percé

-Here for an overnight, we walk up to a charming white house with a blue roof and intricate wooden finishes – a medium-sized B&B called Auberge Sous Les Arbres*.
-This is an ancestral property with a shared lounge and dining area, stunning classic decor, and a courtyard housing a garden terrace outback.
+Here for an overnight, we walk up to a charming white house with a blue roof and intricate wooden finishes.
+A medium-sized B&B called Auberge Sous Les Arbres* greats us at the top.
+This is an ancestral property with a shared lounge and dining area, stunning classic decor, and a garden terrace outback.
 Upon arrival, we were invited to taste locally produced gin (later available next to the coffee alongside other regional liquors) and took a moment to fill out our breakfast preferences.
 Having arrived early enough in the day to not have to rush for dinner the two of us, equipped with some French wine picked up in the Québec SAQ, relaxed in the courtyard reflecting on the drive so far and planning for the day ahead.

 Auberge Sous Les Arbres ***